postspectacular/devart-codefactory/README.md

 #### Google API key

 The backend generates an unique URL for each submitted piece, which due to the nature of UUIDs is not human readable.
 Therefore the API handler responsible makes use of Google's `goo.gl` URL shortener to create shorter versions, but requires a valid Google API key to do so.
 This key needs to be inserted at the bottom of the `/src-gae/codefactory/config.clj` file before launching the server.
-You can run the app without such a key, though in this case your objects can only be accessed via their original long URL.
+You can run the app without such a key, though in this case your objects can of course only be accessed via their original long URL.

 ## License